 Celebrity chef Wolfgang Puck’s stable of restaurants is synonymous with high-profile west coast dining.
 Nab a table in the cozy, fairy-lit terracotta courtyard at Spago to experience Puck’s legendary modern Californian fare – think lemon-herb blinis with caviar, sour cream and egg-yolk jam or first-of-the-season white corn soup.
 There are a staggering 30,000 wines to choose from, but beware that many come with a celebrity price-tag.
 Spago is a favourite of Jeffrey Katzenberg, Sharon Stone, Gwen Stefani and Tom Hanks.

 176 North Canon Drive, Beverly Hills

 This oh-so exclusive West Hollywood hotel and restaurant is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
-Like the architecture, the food is European influenced, including favourites like Caesar salad, steak tartare, pastas and a killer kale salad.
+Like the architecture, the food is European influenced, including favourites like steak tartare.
 While you may be dining beside anyone from Lady Gaga to Lana Del Rey, don’t expect to snap a picture to prove it, as there’s a strict no-photography policy.

 8221 Sunset Boulevard

 Curtis Stone has come a long way since his Surfing the Menu days.
 His brand-new Hollywood restaurant and specialty butcher shop Gwen is a joint venture with his brother Luke; it specialises in meat cooked asador-style over the fire pit.
 Already spotted in booths of the beautiful art-deco dining room are Dave Grohl, Michael Klim and Ross Mathews.
-Stone’s wife Lindsay Price is a sure bet and, of course, the celebrity chef himself Stone manning the pass.
+Stone’s wife Lindsay Price is a sure bet and, of course, you'll see Stone manning the pass.

 6600 Sunset Boulevard, Los Angeles

 The menu of omelettes, pastas and salads won’t set any hearts racing, but if you’ve managed to secure a garden table behind the white-picket-fenced A-list haunt, you’re probably not paying too much attention to what’s on your plate.
 The paparazzi are perpetually present outside this kitschy-cute, country cottage waiting to snap shots of Paris Hilton, Kylie Jenner, Steven Spielberg, Quentin Tarantino and anyone who’s anyone in LA.

 113 North Robertson Boulevard, Los Angeles